-- The Class I directors are John A. Fallon, M.D., John G. Freund, M.D. and David Hirsch, M.D., Ph.D., and their terms will expire at the 2019 annual meeting of shareholders; - The Class II directors are Michael T. Heffeman, R.Ph., Eran Nadav, Ph.D. and Gino Santini, and their terms will expire at the 2017 Annual Meeting; and - The Class III directors are Garen G. Bohlin and Theodore R. Schroeder, and their terms will expire at the 2018 annual meeting of shareholders
+- The Class I directors are John A. Fallon, M.D., John G. Freund, M.D. and David Hirsch, M.D., Ph.D., and their terms will expire at the 2019 annual meeting of shareholders; - The Class II directors are Michael T. Heffernan, R.Ph. and Gino Santini, and their terms will expire at the 2020 annual meeting of shareholders; and - The Class III directors are Garen G. Bohlin, Gwen A. Melincoff and Theodore R. Schroeder, and their terms will expire at the 2018 Annual Meeting.